seolcu/linux-setup-script/README.md

 ### notes

-- this script is not using gext anymore, so you should install gnome extensions manually if they are not provided by fedora repos.
+- this script is not using gext anymore, so you should install gnome extensions manually if they are not provided by debian repos.

 ## documentation: developer manual

 ### what this script do:

-1. dnf management
+1. apt management
-   1. update packages
-   2. add RPMFusion repos
+   1. add debian contrib/non-free repos
-   3. install neccessary RPMFusion packages (NVIDIA/AMD/Intel)
+   2. update packages
-   4. install native packages
+   3. install native packages
 2. flatpak management
+   1. install flatpak
-   1. install flatpak packages
+   2. install flatpak packages
 3. misc
+   1. enable firefox on wayland
-   1. fix keyboard faulty fn keys
+   2. fix keyboard faulty fn keys
-   2. fwupdmgr: firmware update(no -y option!! must be confirmed by user)
+   3. fwupdmgr: firmware update(no -y option!! must be confirmed by user)

 ### todos: